-- To demonstrate an understanding of contemporary architectural scholarship, research and practice
+- Demonstrated an understanding of contemporary architectural scholarship, research and practice.

-- To have the core knowledge to proceed to become a registered architect in Australia
+- The core knowledge to proceed to become a registered architect in Australia.

-- To apply knowledge for the architectural design of complex building types within urban and natural environments
+- Applied knowledge for the architectural design of complex building types within urban and natural environments.

-- To value cultural differences and appreciate their impact on architectural practice
+- An understanding of the value of cultural differences and an appreciation of their impact on architectural practice.

-- To recognize the social, historical and environmental context of architectural practice
+- Recognised the social, historical and environmental context of architectural practice.

-- To communicate appropriately and sensitively with professional colleagues and the public
+- The ability to communicate appropriately and sensitively with professional colleagues and the public.